 What Percentile Do You Have to Be in to Be a National Merit Scholar?

 While a PSAT score in the 75th percentile is considered good, to qualify for the National Merit Scholarship, your child will need to score higher.

-To be named a Commended Scholar, your student must score in the top three to four percent of test-takers.
-To be named a Semifinalist, your child must score in the top one percent of test-takers.
+To be named a Commended Scholar, your student must score in the top three to four percent of test-takers nationally.

-To calculate your child’s selection index for the PSAT, add their three test scores together and multiply the total by two.
+To calculate your child’s SI for the PSAT, add their three test scores together and multiply the total by two.
 Typically, your child will need a selection index of 209 or higher to qualify for National Merit Semifinalist status.

 As this number varies by year and state, scoring a few points higher than your state’s cutoff helps ensure your child will qualify.

 Almost 95% of Semifinalists are eventually named National Merit Finalists, equal to approximately the top scoring 15,000 students.